7 influential and iconic American figures in history:

 “Heartbreak Hotel” was released 2 years later, and by that time Elvis had become a worldwide phenomenon!

 But did you know, Elvis was drafted into the US military?

 At the height of his popularity, he was sent to Germany in Bad Neuheim…a small town north of Frankfurt!
 And I’ve actually been there!

-Elvis returned to America in 1960 and over the next 17 years, he recorded dozens of songs and movies, inspiring musicians around the world and forever changing music history!
+Elvis returned to American figures in 1960 and over the next 17 years, he recorded dozens of songs and movies, inspiring musicians around the world and forever changing music history!
 Elvis died in 1977 due to a drug overdose.

 If I say the name Samuel Clemens, do you know who I am talking about?
 Maybe not, and that is because this man is better known by his pen-name, Mark Twain!
 Twain was born in 1835, in Florida, Missouri (funny name for a city right!).

 His childhood dream was to be the pilot of a steamboat.
 At age 23 he fulfilled this dream, but only a few years later the American figures Civil War forced him to move west, and that is when he began writing.